Fengli-Su/cse2122/homework/homework-ll.markdown

     Node* first;
 };
 {% endhighlight %}

-Sorted insert inserts a new node in sorted linked list in the appropriate place.
+write a program which implements the function "sorted_insert" Sorted insert inserts a new node in sorted linked list in the appropriate place.

-This is the input to the program is a text file [example.txt](/cse2122/homework/hw_ll.txt) You do not have to use fileIO you can use < to specify that we want the command immediately before the redirection symbol to get its input from the source specified immediately after the symbol, for instance we can run the program as ./a.out < [example.txt](/cse2122/homework/hw_ll.txt).
+The input to the program is a text file [example.txt](/cse2122/homework/hw_ll.txt) You do not have to use fileIO you can use < to specify that we want the command immediately before the redirection symbol to get its input from the source specified immediately after the symbol, for instance we can run the program as ./a.out < [example.txt](/cse2122/homework/hw_ll.txt).